juliakorea/doc/codex/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Returns a tuple containing the dimensions of ``A``\ .
-Optionally you can specify the dimension(s) you want the length of, and get the length of that dimension, or a tuple of the lengths of dimensions you asked for.:
+Optionally you can specify the dimension(s) you want the length of, and get the length of that dimension, or a tuple of the lengths of dimensions you asked for.

    .. code-block:: julia